Let’s say your business has grown to the point where you need to bring some new blood onto your sales team.

 Lastly, a little bit of patience with your reps can go a long way.

 There is no magical “on” switch for scaling a sales team.
-As highlighted by this guide, growth comes with its own set of challenges.
+As highlighted by this guide, sales and customer success growth comes with its own set of challenges.

 Document them.
 Understand them.
 Just like adapting to a company is a learning experience for your new hires, scaling is a learning experience for budding businesses.